Why You Should Avoid Pay-for-Performance SEO

 Tactic #2: Keyword Stuffing

 Performance-based SEO services may also engage in keyword stuffing.
 This involves placing keywords that may or may not be thematically relevant on the page.
+Under a PFP model, keyword stuffing is a low-effort way to move rankings quickly; it’s fast enough to satisfy contract terms before a content penalty arrives.
 There’s a good chance you’ve come across this.
 It generally reads unnaturally to both site visitors and search engine bots.

 Here’s an example:

 Do you want custom candy?
 Our custom candy is handmade.
 We hand-make custom candy.
-For custom candy that is handmade, contact us at [email protected].
+For custom candy that is handmade, contact us.

 You can tell this isn’t a natural paragraph, and so can Googlebot